YbFan115/Yibin/content/_index.md

 I am an undergraduate student majoring in communication at Renmin University in China, Beijing.

 ### Research Interest
 My research interest broadly lies in how digital technology can promote human communication and construct social change.
-I am passionately interested in two major aspects: how communities and groups are reshaped in the digital environment, and how Internet brings human behavioral change.
+I am passionately interested in two major aspects: how communities, group, and organizations are reshaped in the digital environment, and how Internet brings human behavioral change.
 I am trying to make contributions on these two veins repsectively, and also figuring out ways to address a macro-micro link between them.

 To tackle these issues, I use mostly quantitive methods in my work, such as experiment, questionnaire, survey, basic computational methods, and social network analysis.
 I also have some experiences in qualitative methods including fieldwork and historical analysis.